SholaF1/CV/README.md

 ## Shola Forbes

 I’m a Software Developer with a background in marketing, programme management, and e-commerce, now expanding my technical skills through the Makers Academy bootcamp.
-I’m passionate about creating solutions that amplify the voices and representation of underrepresented groups.
+I’m passionate about creating solutions that amplify the voices and visibility of underrepresented groups.
 Currently, I’m combining my interest in Formula 1, motorsports, and tech by developing a Motorsports Platform to increase the visibility of young women in the field.
 The platform uses APIs to showcase real-time scores and provides valuable resources to support their growth and development.

 ## Projects